MicrosoftDocs/MIMDocs/MIMDocs/pam/defining-roles-for-pam.md

 - Security Scanner Account
 - Anti-Malware admins for Tier 1 servers
 - SCCM admins for Tier 1 SCCM
-- SCOM admins for Tier 1 SCOM
+- System Center Operations Manager admins for Tier 1 Operations Manager
 - Backup admins for Tier 1 servers
 - Users of out-of-band and baseboard management controllers (for KVM or lights-out management) to Tier 1 hosts